 Gratiot real estate is some of the most expensive in Ohio, although Gratiot house values don't compare to the most expensive real estate in the U.S.

-Gratiot is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Gratiot is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Gratiot is a village of service providers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Gratiot who work in food service (19.85%), office and administrative support (12.98%), and maintenance occupations (9.16%).

 Residents will find that the village is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Gratiot is worth considering.